 But having spent a few years in the lunch box trenches, I’ve learned some tricks for packing meals he and I can both love.
 At least most of the time.

 - I trust – or at least sometimes indulge – his occasional crazy request.
 To a limit.
 As in his idea for a peanut butter and pretzel sandwich.
-Made with whole-wheat bread, no-sugar peanut butter and multi-grain pretzels, it turned out to be a winner.
+Made with whole-wheat bread, natural peanut butter and multi-grain pretzels, it turned out to be a winner.
 He didn’t care that I used healthy ingredients because it was his idea.

 - I also experiment with some of my own crazy ideas.
 As in leftover spaghetti carbonara (consider it an Italian version of cold Asian peanut noodles); sandwiches made on whole-grain graham crackers instead of bread; hunks of his favorite cheeses and meats for nibbling; and a mango chutney and cream cheese sandwich (all big hits).
 No one wants to eat the same thing every day; mixing it up keeps things interesting.